blazair/spacerobotics/assignments/assignment_1/lawny_ws/README.md

 ## Notes on the parameter

 Kp_angular was always to be the first parameter that was to be chosen to get any semblance of the desired pattern, but the tutorial code had a Kp_linear value of 15.0 which made the turtlel to sway more often than not making it unreliable to tune the parameters properly.
-Hence a small detour to get a consistent value for Kp_liner which turned out to be <ins> 9.65 </ins>
+Hence a small detour to get a consistent value for Kp_linear which turned out to be <ins> 9.65 </ins>

-One parameter was tweaked while the others were kept constant with the following order
+One parameter was tweaked while the others were kept constant with the following order The background color is `#ffffff` for light mode and `#000000` for dark mode.